Facundo Panceyra Garrido

 Facundo Panceyra Garrido (born 24 November 1990 in Córdoba) was an Argentine rugby union player.

 His usual position was as a Centre and he played for Valorugby Emilia in Italian Top10 from 2022 to 2024.
-From 2024 he is Team Manager.
+From 2024 he is Sporting Director.

 From 2012 to 2014 he was named in the Argentina Sevens for World Rugby Sevens Series and Rugby World Cup Sevens.